-2.1 THERAPEUTIC INDICATION(S)
+2.1 Therapeutic Indication

+Chronic Lymphocytic Leukemia (CLL)

-GAZYVA in combination with chlorambucil is indicated for the treatment of patients with previously untreated chronic lymphocytic leukaemia (CLL).
+Gazyva in combination with chlorambucil is indicated for the treatment of patients with previously untreated chronic lymphocytic leukemia.

-Follicular Lymphoma
+Follicular Lymphoma (FL)

-Obinutuzumab (GAZYVA) in combination with chemotherapy, followed by GAZYVA maintenance is indicated for the treatment of patients with previously untreated follicular lymphoma.
+GAZYVA in combination with chemotherapy, followed by GAZYVA maintenance is indicated for the treatment of patients with previously untreated follicular lymphoma.

-GAZYVA in combination with bendamustine, followed by GAZYVA maintenance is indicated for the treatment of patients with follicular lymphoma (FL) who did not respond to, or who progressed during or after treatment with rituximab or a rituximab-containing regimen.
+Gazyva in combination with bendamustine, followed by Gazyva maintenance is indicated for the treatment of patients with FL who did not respond to, or who progressed during or after treatment with rituximab or a rituximab-containing regimen.

-2.2 DOSAGE AND ADMINISTRATION
+2.2 Dosage and Administration